UtilityMods/Index/README.md

 ### Contributions

-Feel free to fork and create a pull request to add any client that isn't here already just be sure to follow same formatting rules.
+Feel free to fork and create a pr to add any client that isn't here already just be sure to follow same formatting rules.